-She took a sip of vodka.
-“Ultra smooth,” read the label—Syr voka—shipped by the case from Moscow.
-She drank it straight.
+She took a sip of vodka—Syr Ultra Smooth—shipped by the case from Moscow.
+She drank it over ice— straight.

-With Henry away, even objects like the beet juice on Henry’s plate running red beneath the prongs of his fork, or the wall-clock with its agonizing second hand, changed aspect somehow, from stern to hopeful.
+With Henry away, even objects like the beet juice running red beneath the prongs of Henry’s fork, or the wall-clock with its agonizing second hand, changed aspect somehow, from stern to hopeful.

 “Bores you, I’m sure.
 Martha found my copy of De Sade in your room while she was cleaning.
 Have you fallen for Justine?”
 She grinned.